nccgroup/SteppingStones/docs/plugins.md

 #### Member Variables

 title
-: Required : a human-readable, short name for the plugin displayed on the plugin management pages.
+: Required : a human-readable, short name for the plugin displayed on the plugin management pages, e.g. "My Amazing Report"

 name
-: Required : a slug used for building plugin URLs
+: Required : a slug used for building plugin URLs, e.g. "my-amazing-report"

 category
-: Required : The name of the section title in the drop down menu to add the link under.
+: Required : The name of the section title in the drop-down menu to add the link under.
 Can define a new category or use an existing one

 icon_class